Skip to main content

 Before dietary fatty acids can be incorporated into membranes, they must be activated into acyl-CoA molecules by a family of enzymes called Acyl-CoA synthetases (ACSLs).
 Different ACSL isoforms have preferences for different fatty acids.
 The expression of these enzymes in steroidogenic tissues can therefore influence which fatty acids are trafficked for membrane construction versus storage in lipid droplets as cholesteryl esters and triglycerides.

 Cholesteryl esters stored in lipid droplets are a primary source of cholesterol for hormone production.
 The type of fatty acid esterified to the cholesterol matters.
-For instance, cholesterol oleate (using a MUFA) is highly liquid and readily mobilized by (HSL).
+For instance, cholesterol oleate (using a MUFA) is highly liquid and readily mobilized by hormone-sensitive lipase (HSL).

 In contrast, esters made with saturated fats are more solid and may be less readily available.
 A diet high in omega-3s can alter the composition of these lipid droplets, ensuring the stored cholesterol is in a highly accessible form when hormonal demand rises.